unbill/mongo-up/README.md

 migrated.forEach(fileName => console.log('Migrated:', fileName));
 ```

-If an an error occurred, the promise will reject and won't continue with the rest of the pending migrations.
+If an an error occurred, the Promise will reject and won't continue with the rest of the pending migrations.

 ### `down(MongoDb) → Promise<Array<fileName>>`